imdrasil/jennifer.cr/docs/view.md

 All regular model mapping functionality are also available for views (except any functionality for deleting, updating or creating new view objects).
 Any scoping functionality is allowed as well.
 Only `after_initialize` callback is allowed.
 STI is not supported.

-Also all defined mapping properties are accessible via `COLUMNS_METADATA` constant and `::columns_tuple` method.
+Also all defined mapping properties are accessible via `COLUMNS_METADATA` constant and `.columns_tuple` method.

 ## Materialized